e-foley/MaskRotator/README.md

 # MaskRotator
 Arduino code driving a rotation mechanism for telescope aperture masks.
+All code in this repository except for the TimerOne library was written by Ed Foley.

 ## Hardware required
 * [Arduino Uno](https://store.arduino.cc/usa/arduino-uno-rev3)